samuel-jimenez/GramEditor/docs/src/development/linux.md

 - There are a couple of other `zed` binaries that may be present on Linux systems ([1](https://openzfs.github.io/openzfs-docs/man/v2.2/8/zed.8.html), [2](https://zed.brimdata.io/docs/commands/zed)).
 If you want to rename our CLI binary because of these issues, we suggest `zedit`, `zeditor`, or `zed-cli`.
 - Zed automatically installs the correct version of common developer tools in the same way as rustup/rbenv/pyenv, etc. We understand this is contentious, [see here](https://github.com/zed-industries/zed/issues/12589).
 - We allow users to install extensions locally and from [zed-industries/extensions](https://github.com/zed-industries/extensions).
 These extensions may install further tooling as needed, such as language servers.
 In the long run, we would like to make this safer, [see here](https://github.com/zed-industries/zed/issues/12358).
-- Zed connects to several online services by default (AI, telemetry, collaboration).
-AI and our telemetry can be disabled by your users with their zed settings or by patching our [default settings file](https://github.com/zed-industries/zed/blob/main/assets/settings/default.json).
 - As a result of the above issues, zed currently does not play nice with sandboxes, [see here](https://github.com/zed-industries/zed/pull/12006#issuecomment-2130421220)

 ## Flatpak